DHI/WaterBench-MIKE21HD-ConceptionBay/README.md

 - the water levels and current velocities on the North boundary
 - wind velocities and air pressure in the domain.

 This input data can be found in the [/input](/input) folder.
-Model parameters, e.g. bed resistance constant, can be calibrated by comparing the model simulations to observational data.
+Model parameters, e.g., bed resistance constant, can be calibrated by comparing the model simulations to observational data.

 The outputs of the model are given as a timeseries for each mesh element on the spatial domain containing the variables:
 - the surface elevation,